 I walked the team through five data classification levels.
 Public data at one end.
 Strictly Confidential at the other.
 For each level, a clear set of rules: where it can go, who can access it, which AI systems are permitted to process it.

-Malan asked questions.
-The team engaged.
+Questions came from around the team.
 It was 40 minutes of people genuinely caring about getting this right.

 Without clear classification, we risk sending client data to systems that may train on it, store it indefinitely, or expose third parties.